davemosk/FinSL-signbank/docs/README.s3scripts.md

 <br />

-### get_video_s3_acls.py
+### get_video_s3_acls

-This script has extra arguments:
+This command has extra arguments:

 - `--dumpnzsl` Just get the NZSL Signbank database contents, output it, then exit.
 Mainly for debugging.
 - `--dumps3` Just get the AWS S3 contents, output it, then exit.
 Mainly for debugging.

-This script produces a full report on Postgres vs S3.
+This command produces a full report on Postgres vs S3.
 It outputs as CSV, with headers.
 The columns are as follows: